blazejulanowicz/developer-journal/README.md

   * Connect developer-journal project to Github repository

 ### Planned functionalities
-  * Connect related repository commits with entry - you can see what actions are you describing in entry,
+  * Connect related repository commits with entry - you can see what actions you've described in entry,
   * WakaTime API integration - see overall time spent on project and on every entry-described activity,
   * Sign up form for new users,
   * Markdown support - style your entries,